Vincent200355/Forwarding-and-Collection/collectionReport.md

 			"kind": "error",
 			"observer": "radar",
 			"observedAt": 1609459200000,
+			"validUntil": 0,
+			"data": {
 				"cause": "MALFORMED_RESPONSE",
 				"parameter": "[{\"text\":\"This is not a valid JSON structure, because there is no closing bracked for the following object\"}, {]"
+			}
 		},
 		{
 			"kind": "error",
 			"observer": null,
 			"observedAt": 1609459200000,
+			"validUntil": 0,
+			"data": {
 				"cause": "INTERNAL_ERROR",
 				"parameter": null
+			}
 		}
 	]